scrthq/Presentations/VaporShell/DynamicTemplates/10min/PITCHME.md

 ---?code=VaporShell/DynamicTemplates/StdResources/StdAutoScalingGroup.ps1&lang=powershell&color=#282C34&title=The AutoScalingGroup script

-This one is a _bit_ more complex due to how many additional resources are needed for a standard AutoScalingGroup.
+This one is a _bit_ more complex due to how many additional resources are needed.

 ---?color=#282C34